 Education Planner helps students from thinking about college, to choosing a college, to finding ways to pay for college.
 This complete resource has listings for both undergraduate and graduate students and uses a variety of filters to find scholarships that fit each student individually.
 This site does not require registration.

-Edvisors provides insight regarding FAFSA completion, student employment, student loans, as well as applying for scholarships, fellowships, and grants.
+Edvisors provides insight regarding FAFSA completion, student employment, and student loans, as well as applying for scholarships, fellowships, and grants.
 This site does not require registration.

-NerdScholar allows students to review available scholarships based on degree level, geography, ethnicity, gender, in addition to an optional keyword search.
+NerdScholar allows students to review available scholarships based on degree level, geography, ethnicity, and gender, in addition to an optional keyword search.
 This resource has listings for both undergraduate and graduate students, and scholarships may be sorted by award amount or application deadline.
 This site does not require registration.

 Scholarships.com provides several scholarships in an easy to use format where opportunities are ranked based on a personal profile.
 This site requires registration.

 ScholarshipExperts.com has been helping students finance their education since 2001.
 Their extensive database is updated regularly and has information for undergraduate and graduate students.
 Scholarship Experts also has timelines and general information about applying for college.
 This site requires registration.

 Scholarshipsandgrants.us is a great resource for students looking for additional scholarship funds.
 This resource has an easy to use layout that divides scholarships into majors and interests.
 This site does not require registration.

 A number of scholarship resource books are available at your local library or bookstore to guide you in your scholarship search.

 Occasionally, External Scholarship donors require proof of enrollment prior to sending funds.
 If so, students should contact the Office of the Registrar located in Langdon Hall at (334) 844-4770 or visit Enrollment Certification for information on requesting enrollment verification.